CeamanCollins/wsaa-project/README.md

 Please find working example at http://ceamancollins.pythonanywhere.com/index.html.
+It may give an error on the first load, if this happens please refresh.